derek-chandler/grantsProject/README.md

 * Line 279 ends the UI loop
 * dateRangeOne and Two converts the date format of the DateEntry to a date.time object to a string using strftime

+*XML Parsing/Grant Generation*
+* Creates xmltree object to store the xml information
+* Declare a list of agency names (agencyList) and a dictionary to store all grants (grantDictionary)
+* Iterate through all grants in the xmltree structure, and create grants objects out of the grants with <PostDate> values between the given date range, inclusive.
+In this loop, we will also call tableOfConents method to add only unique distinctAgency names to agencyList and add any new grant to grantDictionary
+* Once the loop ends, we will sort agencyList in order to use it as an ordered key call for our grantDictionary

 *Misc*
 * Stuff